 Check out sample Hexy videos from the community here.
 Sample projects: waving, belly flop, crawling, dancing to Saturday Night Fever and Thriller, doodling a house.

 Hexy has been featured on Engadget, Wired, New York Times, MAKE, and more.
 It launched on Kickstarter in 2012 raising $168,000 and since has been sold in over 50 countries.

 - Low cost, 1/10th the price of other hexapod kits

 - Easy to program more functionality.
-Arduino micro controller, Python move generator/controller
+Arduino micro controller, Python move generator/controller.
+Moves as text files

 - Completely Open-Source.
 Code, Laser cutter DXF/STL/SLDWRKS files, electronics board files, everything.
 Go nuts.